 YAM Tengku Puteri Raja Tengku Puteri Iman Afzan Al-Sultan Abdullah

 “The things you are passionate about are not random, they are your calling.”
 This quote by Fabienne Fredrickson truly resonates with me.
 What keeps me going is simple – I would like everyone to feel like they matter and to know that they are cared for and supported.
-I believe that no one should have to go through their mental health journey alone and I hope to contribute towards building a more compassionate and empathetic world for my son and the generations to come.
+I believe that no one should have to go through their mental health journey alone and I hope to contribute towards building a more compassionate and empathetic world for my children and the generations to come.

 Puteri Nor Ariane Yasmin